adamryman/craigslistNotifier/README.md

 #craigslistNotifier

-Uses Twillo to text you when new craigslist listings are posted.
+Uses Twilo to text you when new craigslist listings are posted.

 Appending `&format=rss` to any craigslist search will give you an RSS version of that search.